canonical/charmed-5g/docs/tutorials/mastering.md

 - `core-gateway-ip`: this is the IP address of the gateway that knows how to route traffic from the UPF towards the internet
 - `core-interface`: the name of the MACVLAN interface on the Kubernetes host cluster to bridge to the `core` subnet
 - `core-ip`: the IP address for the UPF to use on the `core` subnet
+- `external-upf-hostname`: the DNS name of the UPF
 - `gnb-subnet`: the subnet CIDR where the gNB radios are reachable.

 Create the UPF overlay file on the `juju-controller` VM.